 While we were there we explored around the Chatahoochee Riverfront Park.
 If you only do one thing while in Columbus, definitely go to the riverwalk.
 We watched people kayak and tube in the river.
 Some people were even using lay down floats just to float down the river.
 The Chatahooche is a popular place for white water rafting and other water sports.

 Ever so often the water at the dam is released.
 You will hear a horn blare to warn you that the water is coming.
 The water will rise and the rapids will strengthen.
 While there they blared the warning horn, but we couldn’t stay long enough to watch the water release because my oldest daughter was having a hissy fit.

 Oh!
 Another exciting thing to do at the Chatahoochee is zip-line over the river.
-A downside to traveling with toddlers is that I miss out on that kind of stuff that I would normally have been thrilled for.
+A downside to Columbus, Georgia with toddlers is that I miss out on that kind of stuff that I would normally have been thrilled for.
 Nonetheless, we enjoyed the river.

 If there are any other hammockers out there visiting Columbus the river front has a hammock park by the water.
 I didn’t get to hammock while I was there.
 Next time though!
 When visiting the river, there are spots were you can get down to the water and do some rock hopping as well.
 My daughter had a blast playing in the water, even in December Columbus has beautiful weather.

 If you are a photographer in Columbus, I envy you.
 The town is beautiful and the river offers so many great spots for a photoshoot.
 Next, we explored downtown.
 Downtown Columbus is a great place to walk around and has the added bonus of having wide sidewalks if you go with a stroller.
 I ended up letting my oldest walk while I carried my three month old in an infant carrier.
 I used a parking garage to pay for parking on this trip and it was located close to where we wanted to go.
 Again, Columbus does not fall short on photo opportunities.
 I think the old industrial vibes in downtown are to die for.